HiroshiLab/Running-Blasts-chtc/README.md

     condor_submit blast.sub

+### 5. Check if your job is running

+Check status

+    condor_q

+If the job is held or idle you can see why here:

+    condor_q -better-a

 ## Running multiple blasts on chtc
 You may want to either a) run many blasts at once, or b) break up one large blast into several to run in parallel